justintse-cal/justintse-cal.github.io/content/authors/admin/_index.md

 ---
 ## About Me

-I am currently a Graduate Student Researcher at the UC Berkeley Institute of Urban and Regional Revelopment working on real-time air quality mapping in the Bay Area.
-I hold a Master of Landscacpe Architecture from UC Berkeley with a concentration in environmental planning and geospatial science.
-My interests lie at the intersection of scientific research and planning, where I strive to leverage model-centric and community-based approaches to bridge knowledge gaps and drive meaningful policy changes.
+I am currently a Graduate Student Researcher at the UC Berkeley Institute of Urban and Regional Development working on real-time air quality mapping in the Bay Area.
+I hold a Master of Landscape Architecture from UC Berkeley with a concentration in <span style="color:#08618a">environmental planning</span> and <span style="color:#08618a">geospatial science</span>.
+My interests lie at the intersection of scientific research and planning, where I strive to leverage <span style="color:#08618a">model-centric</span> and <span style="color:#08618a">community-based</span> approaches to bridge knowledge gaps and drive meaningful policy changes.